|

 to the Egmont National Park and Mt Taranaki.
 The mountain most of the

-time presenting a magnificent view of itself to tourists and the local
+time, presents a magnificent view to tourists and locals.

 New Plymouth also has many other

-fabulous features and the Coastal Walkway is a gem of an asset to the
+fabulous features and the coastal walkway is a gem of an asset

 gardens (e.g. Pukekura Park), and the Len Lye-designed 45-metre